shankarapailoor/moonshine/README.md

 ```bash
 $ strace -o tracefile -s 65500 -v -xx -f -k /path/to/executable arg1 arg2 .. argN
 ```

+# Integrating MoonShine into Syzkaller

+We are actively working with Syzkaller maintainers to add MoonShine as a collection of Syzkaller tools.
+Our current plan is to break MoonShine into two tools.
+The first converts strace-output to Syzkaller programs, and the second distills the generated programs.
+We have a pull request for the first tool [here](https://github.com/google/syzkaller/pull/767) where you can see the current status.
+We also have an active email thread on Syzkaller google group [here](https://groups.google.com/forum/#!topic/syzkaller/TeM0XNaMzyk) where you can follow ongoing discussions.
+After this has been integrated, we will create a PR for the second.

 # Project Structure

 MoonShine's code is concentrated in 5 directories: